 For Windows Server

-# Open PowerShell as Administrator
+Open PowerShell as Administrator and run the following command:

 Install-WindowsFeature -Name Web-Server -IncludeManagementTools